hussius/deeplearning-biology/README.md

 **Deep learning sequence-based ab initio prediction of variant effects on expression and disease risk** [[github](https://github.com/FunctionLab/ExPecto)][[paper](https://www.nature.com/articles/s41588-018-0160-6)]

 The authors use a two-step model to predict the effect of genetic variants on gene expression.
 In the first step, the authors trained a convolutional neural network to model the 2002 epigenetic marks collected in ENCODE and ROADMAP consortium.
 In the second step, the authors trained a tissue-specific regularized linear model on the cis-regulatory region of the gene that is encoded by the first step convolutional neural network model.
 Then the effect of the variants on tissue-specific gene is calculated by the decrease in predicted gene expression through *in silico* mutagenesis.

+### Imaging and gene expression <a name='imaging_expression'></a>

+**Transcriptomic learning for digital pathology** [[preprint](https://www.biorxiv.org/content/biorxiv/early/2019/10/11/760173.full.pdf)]

+From the abstract: "We propose a novel approach based on the integration of multiple data modes, and show that our deep learning model, HE2RNA, can be trained to systematically predict RNA-Seq profiles from whole-slide images alone, without the need for expert annotation.
+HE2RNA is interpretable by design, opening up new opportunities for virtual staining.
+In fact, it provides virtual spatialization of gene expression,as validated by double-staining on an independent dataset.
+Moreover, the transcriptomic representation learned by HE2RNA can be transferred to improve predictive performance for other tasks, particularly for small datasets."

 ### Predicting enhancers and regulatory regions <a name='genomics_enhancers'></a>